AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 >[!NOTE]
 >
->This setting cannot be changed if the team has any&nbsp;iterations that are currently In Progress.
+>This setting cannot be changed if the team has any iterations that are currently In Progress.

 You can configure stories to be estimated either using points or hours.